ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/abilities.md

 3. We’re going to change some of the options at the top of this window.
     1. Change the **Ability Name** in the first box to ‘Sprint’.
 Notice how all the code in the window updates to say ‘Sprint’ instead of ‘MyAbility’.

     2. The **Input Binding** is which button this ability is tied to.
 This works on both keyboards and game controllers!
-In this case, change the drop-down menu to ‘`ability_feet`’.
+In this case, change the drop-down menu to "`ability_feet`".
      For keyboards, this is the **shift** key.

     3. When making a simple running sprint, we don’t need to change the animation, but an animation can be chosen to play when an ability is executed.

     4. We’re going to make a fancy sprint that uses all 4 phases, but we still won’t need **On Interrupted** or **On Ready** for this case.
 Uncheck those boxes.

+         On Interrupted determines what happens when an ability is interupted by something in-game, and On Ready determines what when [uh find an answer].

-4. Click the button ‘Create New Script’ to create a new script with all of this code.
+4. Click the button **Create New Script** to create a new script with all of this code.
 Name the script `AbilityScript`.

 !!! info "Script Generator Calls"
     Not all code from within the script generator is needed in every case, and Event Connects that you are not using do not need to be copied into your ability script.